Pulley Injuries Explained: Part 2

 Now you have the information necessary to understand your pulley injury, how to identify it, what to do initially, and how to make sure you get back to climbing strong again.
 The hangboard is your friend later on in the rehab process, and can be used as a preventative measure as well.
 Remember to listen to your body throughout the process and you should be back to climbing strong when you are through.
 Happy climbing.

 Matt is Doctor of Physical Therapy who recently graduated from the University of Colorado’s Anschutz Medical Campus.
 While going to school, he lived in Boulder, CO to be closer to his playground.
 In his final semester of the DPT program he conducted an independent study researching climbing injuries and injury prevention techniques to provide to his clients.
 His main interests are in sports medicine physical therapy and injury prevention revolving around the climbing athlete.
 Before starting school, Matt lived in San Diego, CA and worked at Mesa Rim Climbing and Fitness.
 He plans to one day return to San Diego and work alongside Mesa Rim to give back to the community he loves.
-Until then, he is very excited to have the opportunity of working with Esther Smith at Grassroots Physical Therapy in Salt Lake City starting in April.
-Check out some podcasts featuring Esther Smith here.

 Matt predominantly climbs sport at the 5.12c/d level, and has recently taken up the craft of trad climbing.
 He has been climbing since 2008.
 Matt empowers people to take their health into their own hands, and guide them toward a stronger, injury-free climbing lifestyle.
 He currently teaches injury prevention classes at local climbing gyms, and also provides content about the topic on his Instagram (@theclimbingpt).